 Just as Walt Disney once said, “Disneyland will never be completed,” Walt Disney World Resort “will continue to grow as long as there is imagination left in the world.”
 New projects are always in development and on the horizon, including:

-- Disney Springs - Work is underway at Downtown Disney for Disney Springs.
-The multi-year transformation of the property represents the largest expansion in Downtown Disney’s history.
-When complete in 2016, Disney Springs will double the number of shopping, dining and entertainment experiences available and feature an eclectic and contemporary mix from Disney andother noteworthy brands.
+- Downtown Disney - Work is underway at Downtown Disney for Disney Springs.
+The multi-year transformation represents the largest expansion in Downtown Disney’s history.
+When complete in 2016, Disney Springs will double the number of shopping, dining and entertainment experiences available and feature an eclectic and contemporary mix from Disney and other noteworthy brands.

-- Four Seasons Resort Orlando - The 900-acre luxury resort residential community of Golden Oak, anchored by the prestigious Four Seasons Hotels and Resorts, is scheduled to open in 2014.
+- Golden Oak at Walt Disney World Resort - Anchored by the prestigious Four Seasons Hotels and Resorts, the 900-acre luxury resort residential community of Golden Oak, is a one-of-a-kind residential community specially designed for family resort living, featuring whole ownership, single-family custom homes.
 The development, along the northeast border of the property, will include a luxury hotel, 18-hole championship golf course, single- and multi-family vacation homes and fractional ownership vacation homes.

 Disney Parks offer new immersive experiences and updates to several Guest favorites.
 Here’s what’s new: